-Hate crimes are criminal offenses committed against a person or property which is motivated in whole or in part by the offender's bias.
-Bias is a preformed negative opinion or attitude toward a group of persons based on their race, religion, gender, sexual orientation, ethnicity, disability, gender identity and national origin.
-Offense Type changes effective 2013.
+\ No hate crimes were reported in 2012, 2013 or 2014. \Hate crimes are criminal offenses committed against a person or property which is motivated in whole or in part by the Offender's bias.
+Bias is a pre-for med negative opinion or attitude toward a group of persons based on their race, religion, gender, sexual orientation, ethnicity, disability, gender identity and national origin.

-Virginia Tech Higher Education Opportunity Act Blacksburg Campus Fire Safety Annual Compliance Report for 2013
+Virginia Tech Higher Education Opportunity Act Blacksburg Campus Fire Safety Annual Compliance Report for 2014